fengalin/media-toc-player/README.md

 forsee:
 - Allow hiding the chapters list.
 - Switch to full screen mode.
-- Display the cover image on the left for audio files.

 # Technologies
 **media-toc-player** is developed in Rust and uses the following technologies: